20k-ultra/dotfiles/README.md

 This will go into each topic and install the packages and configure them by symlinking dotfiles or running custom configure scripts.
 See [Structure](#structure).

 Everything is configured and tweaked within ~/.dotfiles which will automatically apply changes since they are symlinks!
-Package installs are done with the `--needed` flag so only packages needed will be downloaded and installed.
 A prompt will ask you what to do if a symlink already exists.

 ## Structure

 Each folder is a topic with several special files that will be processed differently when the bootstrap script runs.

-The bootstrap.sh script just iterates over the topics and installs their packages and then configures using pacman to install and symlinking dotfiles.
+The bootstrap.sh script just iterates over the topics and installs their packages and then configures using apt to install and symlinking dotfiles.
 See [Special file types](#special-file-types) for more.
 Additional install/configure overrides can be seen at [Special execution files](#special-execution-files)!

-NOTE: Files in topics that end with *.zsh should be sourced inside your `zsh/zshrc.symlink` file.
-The bootstrap.sh script will not symlink/source *.zsh files anywhere.
+NOTE: Files in topics that end with *.zsh are sourced in zsh/zsh.symlink.
+The installer will not symlink `.zsh` files.

 ### Special topics: